newrelic/newrelic-java-agent-ansible-role/README.md

 The service name under which the web server runs; used by ansible to restart the web server after the agent is installed.

+#### staging (NEW RELIC INTERNAL USE ONLY)

+If staging is set to true, the agent will use New Relic's internal staging collector.
+This option is only available for use at New Relic.

 ## Example usage